Kotlin/kotlin-wasm-examples/compose-example/README.md

 >
 > [Join the compose-web community](https://slack-chats.kotlinlang.org/c/compose-web).

-Compose Multiplatform for web enables experimenting with sharing your mobile or desktop UIs with the web.
+Compose Multiplatform for web enables experimenting with sharing your mobile or desktop UIs on the web.

 Compose Multiplatform for web is based on [Kotlin/Wasm](https://kotl.in/wasm), the newest target for Kotlin Multiplatform projects.
-It allows you to run your code in the browser with all WebAssembly's benefits, such as high and predictable application performance.
+This enables running your code in the browser, leveraging WebAssembly's advantages like high and consistent application performance.

-In the next sections, you can find information to try out this application built with Compose Multiplatform for web and Kotlin/Wasm.
+Follow the instructions in the sections below to try out this application built with Compose Multiplatform for web and Kotlin/Wasm.

 ## Set up the environment

-Before you start, prepare the IDE and browser you require to run the application.
+Before starting, ensure you have the necessary IDE and browser setup to run the application.

 ### IDE